What is breast cancer?

 Genetic testing

-Genetic testing can check to see if you have a genetic mutation that increases your risk of breast cancer.
-Genetic testing may be appropriate if you are diagnosed with breast cancer early in life (before age 35) or have a strong family history of breast and/or ovarian or related cancers.
-The more relatives with a history of cancer and the younger the age at diagnosis, the greater the likelihood that a genetic mutation may be present.
-The risk of a genetic mutation is also higher for people with a family history of male breast cancer and those who are of Ashkenazi Jewish descent.
+Genetic testing can check to see if you have a genetic variant that increases your risk of breast cancer.
+Genetic testing may be appropriate if you are diagnosed with breast cancer at or before age 45 or have a strong family history of breast and/or ovarian or related cancers.
+Related cancers may include prostate cancer, pancreatic cancer and others.
+The more relatives with a history of cancer and the younger the age at diagnosis, the greater the likelihood that a genetic variant may be present.
+The risk of having a genetic variant is also higher for people with a family history of male breast cancer and people who are of Ashkenazi Jewish descent.
+Please speak to your doctor or nurse practitioner to see if genetic counselling or genetic testing is appropriate for you.

 Learn more

-- Please speak to your doctor or nurse practitioner to see if genetic testing is appropriate for you.
-For more information on genetic testing, please visit the Canadian Cancer Society's website.
+- For more information on genetic testing, please visit the Canadian Cancer Society’s website.

-- Learn more about the High Risk OBSP and services.
+- Learn more about the High Risk Ontario Breast Screening Program and services.

 If you take artificial hormones, talk with your doctor or nurse practitioner

-The artificial hormones in oral contraceptives and hormone replacement therapy may increase your risk of breast cancer.
-If you take either medication, talk with your doctor or nurse practitioner about both the risks and benefits of treatment.
+The artificial hormones in oral contraceptives and hormone replacement therapy may increase the risk of breast cancer.
+If you take either medication, talk with your doctor or nurse practitioner about the risks and benefits of treatment.

 Limit your alcohol